reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 @Component
 public class TogglzUserProvider implements UserProvider {

   private final UserSession userSession;

   public TogglzUserProvider(UserSession userSession) {
     this.userSession = userSession;
   }

   @Override
   public FeatureUser getCurrentUser() {
     return new FeatureUser() {
       @Override
       public String getName() {
         return userSession.getUsername();
       }

       @Override
       public boolean isFeatureAdmin() {
         return false;
       }

       @Override
       public Object getAttribute(String attributeName) {
         return null;
       }
     };
   }
 }
 ```

-This implementation of `UserProvider` reads the current user from the session. `UserSession` is a session-scoped bean in the Spring application context (see the full code [here](TODO)).
+This implementation of `UserProvider` reads the current user from the session. `UserSession` is a session-scoped bean in the Spring application context (see the full code in the [example application](https://github.com/thombergs/code-examples/tree/master/spring-boot/feature-flags)).

-We annotate our implementation with the `@Component` annotation, so that Spring creates an object of it during startup and puts it into the application context.
-The Spring Boot starter dependency we added automatically picks up `UserProvider` implementations from the application context and configure Togglz' `FeatureManager` with it.
+We annotate our implementation with the `@Component` annotation so that Spring creates an object of it during startup and puts it into the application context.
+The Spring Boot starter dependency we added previously will automatically pick up `UserProvider` implementations from the application context and configure Togglz' `FeatureManager` with it.
 Togglz will now know which user is currently browsing our application.

 Next, we define our feature in the `Features` enum like this: